zguthrie705/src-solutions-repo/README-Solutions.md

 ### Challenge #1
 For the first sprint, the lead on your project wants you to generate the foundation for the project by creating a basic, containerized web server.
-When a GET request is made to the root path, the server should send a basic response ("Web server initialized!") to showcase the fact that the server is running.
+When a POST request is made to the root path, the server should send the contents of the request body in the response (i.e. sending a POST request with "test" in the body should return a response with "test" in the body).
 This web server should be set up with a Dockerfile that generates a functional Docker image from the server source code.

 Submit your source code for the web server and the Dockerfile to your solutions repository.
-An autograder will build your image from the code and Dockerfile, containerize the image, and send a request to the root path.
-If your server responds back correctly, you will move on to the next round.
+This solution repository contains an app.yaml file.
+#### DO NOT TOUCH THE APP.YAML FILE
+This file is configured to deploy your web server to Google Cloud using the settings you define in your Dockerfile.

 #### Deliverable
 The following files must be pushed to your repository:
  * The source code for your web server
  * A Dockerfile that generates an image from your source code
 #### Example
+ ##### Input:
- * Input: GET /
+ * POST /
- * Output: Web server initialized!
+ * Request body: "Hello World"
+ ##### Output:
+ * 200 status
+ * Response body: "Hello World"
 #### FAQ
  * You can use any web server you desire as long as the Dockerfile is configured to build the image correctly.
+ * Your web server MUST be set to listen on port 8080.
+This is the port that App Engine instances communicate on.

 ### Challenge #2
 The circus has come to Savannah!
 This circus is renowned all over the world for its incredible animal-based acts, and